-Disclosure 2020 2019 Units Energy consumption (all sources) 3,543 ND GJ
+Disclosure 2021 2020 Units Energy consumption (all sources) 3,697 3,543 GJ

-All facilities' energy requirements for operation currently rely on liquid fuel and the electric grid, with the exception of DBI.
+All facilities' energy requirements for operations currently rely on liquid fuel and the electric grid, with the exception of DBI.
 Aside from these sources, DBI, through its own wastewater treatment plant, produces and harvests biogas, which is then used to displace and significantly reduce its reliance on fossil-derived liquid fuels.